Improved Distributed $\Delta$-Coloring: Randomized -Coloring (Theorem and ) Randomized Delta-Coloring ((Theorem and ))

 \subsection{\texorpdfstring{The Randomized $\Delta$-Coloring Algorithms}{The Randomized Delta-Coloring Algorithms}}

 First, we remove all degree-choosable components of radius $r$ or less from the graph.
 This implies that the graph must expand locally (\Cref{lem:dcc-or-expansion}).
 The two versions differ in the radius $r$: in the small version we choose $r = O(\log \log n)$ and in the large version $r = O(1)$.
-Let $b=6$ and $p=\Delta^{-b}$.
+Let $b=6$ in the large version and $b=15$ in the small version.
+Set $p=\Delta^{-b}$.

 First, color all nodes of $G$ with $O(\Delta^2)$ colors with Linial's algorithm \cite{linial92}.
-These colors are only used for symmetry breaking when applying list coloring algorithms and do in no way coincide with the desired $\Delta$-coloring. \begin{enumerate}[label=\textbf{\Roman*}, leftmargin=0.5cm] \item \mytitle{Removing Degree Choosable Components with Small Radius} \begin{enumerate}[leftmargin=\algorithmInnerMargin] \item Each node that is contained in at least one degree choosable subgraph with radius at most $r$ selects one such subgraph.
+These colors are only used for symmetry breaking when applying list coloring algorithms and do in no way coincide with the desired $\Delta$-coloring.

+\begin{enumerate}[label=\textbf{\Roman*}, leftmargin=0.5cm] \item \mytitle{Removing Degree Choosable Components and Layers around them} \begin{enumerate}[leftmargin=\algorithmInnerMargin] \item Each node that is contained in at least one degree choosable subgraph with radius at most $r$ selects one such subgraph.
 Let $\GraphR$ be the virtual graph that has a node for each selected degree choosable subgraph, and two subgraphs in $V(\GraphR)$ are connected in $\GraphR$ by an edge if they share a vertex or if they are connected by an edge in $G$.
-The graph $\GraphR$ has at most $n$ nodes, maximum degree at most $\Delta^{2r+1}\leq \Delta^{3r}$, and one round of a distributed algorithm in it can be simulated in $O(r)$ rounds in $G$. \runtime $O(r)$.
+The graph $\GraphR$ has at most $n$ nodes as every node adds at most one degree choosable component, maximum degree at most $\Delta^{2r+1}\leq \Delta^{3r}$, and one round of a distributed algorithm in it can be simulated in $O(r)$ rounds in $G$.